ksu-is/flask-mini-blog/README.md

 # flask-mini-blog
-A mini blog via Flask.
-This blog will be a simple travel blog that will also use web scraping to compare hotel prices. &amp; Bootstrap
-This is a work in progress.
+This blog is made using Flask and will incorpate web scraping.
+The goal is to create a simple but eye catching travel blog that can be used by anyone looking for more information on their future destinations, while sharing the travel experiences of Faith and Suriyah.
+When the blog is successfully ran, it is expected to show organized tabs that are easy to read.
+One of the tabs shall include a scraped webpage of reviews or hotels.